Featured Resource

 Students learn about the origins of antisemitism and how this hatred was exploited by the Nazis during the 1920s and 1930s as part of their racist ideology.
 Visual history testimonies and other primary sources are used throughout the lessons to deepen understanding of critical themes.

-Gringlas Unit on Contemporary Antisemitism
+Gringlas Unit on Antisemitism After the Holocaust

 Lesson plans to increase students’ awareness that antisemitism did not end after the Holocaust and provide them with opportunities to learn about the persistence of antisemitism in its contemporary forms and explore ways to take action against this hatred.